ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 ethpwn contract fetch_verified_source 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D
 ```

-Or, in a script, you can use the following:
+Or, in a Python script, you can do the following:
 ```python
 from ethpwn import *